 During the first year of study, students are enrolled in a core curriculum in Biomedical Sciences that includes the study of proteins and macromolecules, nucleic acids, cell biology, information processing, and related topics.
 They then proceed to core curricula in the three Ph.D. degree areas designed to introduce them to the specialty field in which they may pursue the Ph.D.
 At the end of the first year of study, students choose their dissertation mentors and individual Ph.D. program, and plan a program of study including courses specific to their discipline with the Program Advisor.
 Additional seminars and special lectures are available at both campuses.
 Students in the NIH partnership program complete laboratory rotations at the NIH and GWU.
 They may choose to do their dissertation research in an NIH lab or to work on a collaborative project between laboratories at NIH and GWU.
 By the end of the second year, the student should have completed all coursework and be fully engaged in dissertation research.

-Students wishing to be considered for Fall 2014 admission into this partnership need to submit an application to the GPP by MONDAY, DECEMBER 9, 2013 at 11:59pm.
-References must submit their letters of recommendation by MONDAY, DECEMBER 16, 2013 at 11:59pm.
-A separate application to George Washington University must be submitted by the university deadline.
+Students wishing to be considered for Fall 2017 admission into this partnership need to submit an application to the GPP by THURSDAY, DECEMBER 1, 2016 at 11:59pm ET.
+References must submit their letters of recommendation by WEDNESDAY, DECEMBER 7, 2016 at 11:59pm ET.
+A separate application to George Washington University must be submitted by December 1, 2016.

-Dr. Stan Lipkowitz
+- Dr. Stan Lipkowitz